wpwupingwp/OGU/README.md

         Download the installer according to OS.
 Unzip and add the path of subfolder *bin* to _PATH_.
 # Usage
-BarcodeFinder is a command line program.
+BarcodeFinder is a command-line program.
 Once a user opens the command line (Windows) or terminal (Linux and MacOS), just type the command:
 ```
 # Windows